 The more you pay attention to tension levels in your body, the better your entire guitar playing becomes.

 Rotate your focus when practicing and make sure that each hand uses appropriate amounts of tension for the job it has to do.

 5. Train For Long-Lasting Endurance (Ability To Play Tight Rhythm Guitar For Long Periods Of Time)

-Control over general rhythm guitar tightness and accuracy (the elements listed earlier in the article)
+- Control over general rhythm guitar tightness and accuracy (the elements I listed earlier in this article).

 Training for rhythm guitar endurance is best done on 2 different levels:

-Level 2: Select a certain metronome tempo and try to play your rhythm guitar riff for as long as possible at that speed.
-When you are able to beat your previous time (play longer than you have in the past), you will know that your endurance has improved.
+Level 2: Select a metronome tempo and try to play your rhythm guitar riff for as long as possible at that speed.
+When you are able to beat your previous time (play longer than you have in the past), your endurance has improved.

-Combining these 2 approaches will help you master this area of rhythm guitar playing fully.
+Combining these 2 approaches helps you fully master this area of rhythm guitar playing.

-Note: If you ever feel pain while practicing guitar, this is a sign that you should STOP – never attempt to play through pain!
+Just like sports: If you ever feel pain while practicing guitar, this is a sign to STOP.
+NEVER attempt to play through pain!